boriel-basic/zxbasic/README.md

 Congratulations!
 You're now ready to create compiled BASIC programs for your machine.
-Check and compile the examples included in the examples/ folder or go to the Wiki <http://zxbasic.net> for further info.
+Check and compile the examples included in the examples/ folder or go to the [documentation page](https://zxbasic.readthedocs.io/en/latest/) for further info.

 AKNOWLEDGEMENTS
 ---------------